“It’s very humbling to know that someone would give back to help ease the financial burden of a student.”

 Susan Rowold Brueggemann, ’95

-Susan Rowold Brueggemann is a human resources leader, talent management expert, and director of human resources for Jim’s Formal Wear LLC.
-Brueggemann provides leadership and consultation across 10 geographic locations on policy, employee relations and engagement, performance feedback, HR tools and infrastructure, and more.
+Susan Rowold Brueggemann is a human resources leader, talent management expert, and human resources leader at ESCO Technologies.
+Brueggemann provides leadership and consultation on policy, employee relations and engagement, performance feedback, HR tools and infrastructure, and more.

 Christine Crain, ’73